AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Keywords.md

 //Declare a <string, int, string, int, string, int> tuple var NameAndDigit = new Tuple<string, int, string, int, string, int>("one", 1, "two", 2, "three", 3);
 ```
 > For a tuple like this, you really should use a [dictionary](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=net-5.0).
-I am just using this as an example of when to not write the whole type <br />
+I am just using this as an example of when to not write the whole type. <br />
 > Reference: [What is a Tuple?](https://www.tutorialsteacher.com/csharp/csharp-tuple) <br />
 > Reference: [C# Documentation: Var Keyword](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/var)